mp3down1588/Elsa-Workflow-Client-JQuery/README.md

 # FxElsaClient
-This is an enriched elsa client has below functions:
+This is a more feature-rich elsa client with the following features:

 1. start workflow with input parameters.
 2. trigger event with input parameters.